McLaren M23: 1976

 James Hunt won the British Grand Prix, but was later disqualified after the race.

 At the end of 1975 Fittipaldi left the team to join his brother's Copersucar-sponsored Fittipaldi Automotive team.
 He was replaced by James Hunt, who went on to win a dramatic and controversial 1976 season with the M23D.

 New regulations outlawing the tall airboxes over the engines were introduced for the Spanish Grand Prix.
 As a result the M23 sported mid mounted air scoops on either side of the roll bar.
 The oil coolers were repositioned to be in front of the rear wheels.

 James Hunt won six races on his way to the world championship.

 1977

 The M26 was seen as the future and development had ended on the M23 by the end of 1976.
 However, when the new car proved troublesome, Hunt and Jochen Mass relied on the M23E in the early part of the 1977 season, and even though the car was now four years old it was still competitive, earning several pole positions and podium finishes.

 Gilles Villeneuve made his Grand Prix debut at the 1977 British Grand Prix in an M23.

-The M23 was never the most technically advanced F1 car, but sound preparation and continual development helped it win 16 Grands Prix, two drivers' and one constructors' world championships in its lifetime.
+The M23 was not the most technically advanced F1 car compared to its competitors, but preparation and continual development helped it win 16 Grands Prix, two drivers' and one constructors' world championships in its lifetime.